Published December 19, 2023 • Updated November 10, 2025

 In soils, bioavailable silicon is known to strengthen plant tissues and improve stress tolerance.

-7. Eastern red cedar: Nature's aromatic protector
+7. Eastern red cedar: Nature's aromatic shield

 Found in: Cedar Planks Clothes Moth Repellent